-Cllr Calum Anderson, Chair of the Pension Fund Panel (PFP)
+Cllr Ilayda Nijhar, Chair of the Pension Fund Panel (PFP)

-I am pleased to introduce the annual report and accounts for the Ealing Council Pension Fund as Chair of the Pension Fund Panel which is responsible for overseeing the Fund's investment management and administration.
+I am pleased to introduce the annual report and accounts for the London Borough of Ealing Pension Fund ("the Fund") as Chair of the Pension Fund Panel which is responsible for overseeing the Fund's investment management and administration.
 The economic environment was challenging and the Fund -4.6% against a customised benchmark of -3.2%.
 Global equity underperformance affected the returns and the Fund's value decreased by approximately 4.8% to £1.472 billion, failing to equal the previous year's values.